jmhammond/math-courses/content/blog/historical-hallucinations/index.md

 > He developed a method for calculating tangent values.
 > He introduced the concept of the versine, which is a trigonometric function that is related to the sine function.

-He made a *Zij* - a table of values for astronomical purposes. but I'm not sure about this versine business.
+He made a *Zij* - a table of values for astronomical purposes.

 > He wrote a book on trigonometry that was translated into Latin and became a standard reference work in Europe for centuries.